ray-project/ray/doc/source/serve/index.md

 Ray Serve is an easy-to-use scalable model serving library built on Ray.
 Ray Serve is:

-- **Framework-agnostic**: Use a single toolkit to serve everything from deep learning models built with frameworks like {ref}`PyTorch <serve-pytorch-tutorial>`, {ref}`Tensorflow, and Keras <serve-tensorflow-tutorial>`, to {ref}`Scikit-Learn <serve-sklearn-tutorial>` models, to arbitrary Python business logic.
+- **Framework-agnostic**: Use a single toolkit to serve everything from deep learning models built with frameworks like [PyTorch](serve-pytorch-tutorial), [Tensorflow, and Keras](serve-tensorflow-tutorial), to [Scikit-Learn](serve-sklearn-tutorial) models, to arbitrary Python business logic.
 - **Python-first**: Configure your model serving declaratively in pure Python, without needing YAML or JSON configs.

-Ray Serve enables composing multiple ML models into a {ref}`deployment graph <serve-deployment-graph>`.
+Ray Serve enables composing multiple ML models into a [deployment graph](serve-deployment-graph).
 This allows you to write a complex inference service consisting of multiple ML models and business logic all in Python code.

 Since Ray Serve is built on Ray, it allows you to easily scale to many machines, both in your datacenter and in the cloud.

 Ray Serve can be used in two primary ways to deploy your models at scale:

 1. Have Python functions and classes automatically placed behind HTTP endpoints.
-2. Alternatively, call them from {ref}`within your existing Python web server <serve-web-server-integration-tutorial>` using the Python-native {ref}`servehandle-api`.
+2. Alternatively, call them from [within your existing Python web server](serve-web-server-integration-tutorial) using the Python-native {ref}`servehandle-api`.

 :::{note}
 Serve recently added an experimental API for building deployment graphs of multiple models.
-Please take a look at the {ref}`Deployment Graph API <serve-deployment-graph>` and try it out!
+Please take a look at the [Deployment Graph API](serve-deployment-graph) and try it out!
 :::

 :::{tip}